 This is what we usually do to develop RESTful Web Service applications.
 We only return data in formats such as JSON, XML, … and no View is needed.

 For the sake of developing RESTful Web Service applications, Spring has introduced the @RestController annotation from version 4.x.
-With @RestController annotation replacing @Controller annotation, we do not need to declare annotation @ResponseBody anymore.
+With the @RestController annotation replacing the @Controller annotation, we do not need to declare annotation @ResponseBody anymore.

 Now if I replace @Controller annotation with @RestController annotation and remove annotation @ResponseBody in the home() method: